AhanaPodder97/Adidas_Sale_Analysis/Exploratory Data Analysis (EDA).md

 7. Is there a specific price range that achieves better sales than others?

-8. How does sales performance vary across different sales methods?

-9. Determine which products are most profitable, segmented by location.
+8. Determine which products are most profitable, segmented by location.

-10. Which product is preferred and sold more based on gender?
+9. Which product is preferred and sold more based on gender?

-11. Tableau Sales Dashboard
+10. Tableau Sales Dashboard